LuckyGardel/Hotel-Cancellation-Rate---Project/README.md

-# Mid-Term-Project-

-#### PREDICTING AND REDUCING THE IMPACT OF HOTEL RESERVATIONS CANCELLATION RATE.
+# PREDICTING AND REDUCING THE IMPACT OF HOTEL RESERVATIONS CANCELLATION RATE-

 The purpose of this project is to analyze customer behavior when performing hotel reservations and cancellations in order to minimize the negative impact of these cancellations in the different properties.